But why use a Raspberry as a web server, rather than using services providers specialized in web hosting?

 We will no delete the default mysql root user and create a new mysql root user, because the default one can only be used with Linux root account, and so not available for the webserver and php scripts.

-To do so, once your connect to MySQL, simply run thoses commands (replace password with the password you want) :
+To do so, once your connect to MySQL, simply run thoses commands (replace password

-GRANT ALL PRIVILEGES ON *.* TO 'root'@'localhost'
+DROP USER 'root'@'localhost'; CREATE USER 'root'@'localhost' IDENTIFIED BY 'password'; GRANT ALL PRIVILEGES ON *.* TO 'root'@'localhost'

 So you now have a web server, connected to PHP and MySQL.
 That’s all it takes.

-(On your nexts connections, you will be able to connect to mysql without using sudo, with the command mysql --user=root --password=yourmysqlpassword).
+(On your nexts connections, you will be able to connect to mysql without using sudo, with the command mysql --user=root --password=yourmysqlpassword

 The installation of PHPMyAdmin is absolutly not necessary.
 In this installation, we will not take care about any special security settings !